prgpascal/android-qr-data-transfer/README.md

 // Start the Activity for result startActivityForResult(intent, DATA_EXCHANGE_REQUEST);
 ```
-The Client starts the Activity in this manner:
+The receiver starts the Activity:
 ```java
 // Define the params
 Bundle b = new Bundle();